DigitME2/oee_server/README.md

 Run `pip install -r requirements.txt` in a virtual environment if necessary.

-Change `start.sh` to be executable `chmod 755 start.sh` and run it.
-(This requires gunicorn to be installed)

-`start.sh` runs 3 processes: The server (using gunicorn), a Celery worker and a Celery beat.
+The server can now be started by running webapp.py. `python3 webapp.py` For production usage, schedule_tasks.py and device_discovery.py also need to be run. schedule_tasks handles scheduled tasks (e.g. setting machine state at the start/end of shifts) and device_discovery.py allows tablets to discover the server automatically.

 To run at startup, the three processes can be run by systemd.
 Example configs are provided in the `example-confs` folder.
-Copy these to `/etc/systemd/system` and run `sudo systemctl daemon-reload` then `sudo systemctl enable oee_server oee_discovery oee_celery oee_celery_beat`.
+Copy these to `/etc/systemd/system` and run `sudo systemctl daemon-reload` then `sudo systemctl enable oee_server oee_discovery oee_scheduler`.
 Make sure to edit the paths/user in the service config files.

 For security, the app should be run by a different user.
 For example, create a user called oee `useradd oee` and give them ownership of the OEE app `chown -R oee /home/user/oee_server`.
 Ensure the app is started by the same user in your systemd service files.

 The software ideally uses nginx as a reverse proxy.
 This can be installed with `sudo apt install nginx`.
 An example config is included in this repo.
-In order for the android app to work correctly, the proxy server must pass on the IP address of the android client.

 To upgrade the database when updating to a new version, run